90zlaya/zendesk-vuejs-app/README.md

 # zendesk-vuejs-app
-> Zendesk & Vue.js app
+> Zendesk-Vue.js app

 ## Description

-Idea is to create simple Vue.js app to demonstrate how this boilerplate should be used and also serve as base for development of custom Zendesk apps.
+Idea is to create simple Vue.js app for Zendesk ecosystem.

 ## Look and feel